Consensys/mythril/tests/testdata/outputs_expected/suicide.sol.o.markdown

 ### Description

 The contract can be killed by anyone.
-Anyone can kill this contract and withdraw its balance to an arbitrary
+Anyone can kill this contract and withdraw its balance to an arbitrary address.